genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 }
 ```

-### Pending approval submission in event handlers
+### Pending approval submission in Event Handlers

-Events going through a pending approval workflow are validated as usual (i.e. the `onValidate` method is run) and, if the validation is successful, the “delayed” event is stored in the `APPROVAL` table in a JSON format.
+Events going through a pending approval workflow are validated as usual (i.e. the `onValidate` method is run).
+If the validation is successful, the “delayed” event is stored in the `APPROVAL` table in JSON format.

 Assuming the event is inserting, updating or deleting a target database record, it is possible to have multiple `APPROVAL` records associated with a single database entity.
-Use the event `onValidate` method to check for pre-existing approvals against the entities related to the event if you need to ensure there is only one pending approval per record.
+So, you should use the event `onValidate` method to check for pre-existing approvals against the entities related to the event if you need to ensure there is only one pending approval per record.

 The `APPROVAL` record is keyed on an auto-generated `APPROVAL_ID` and does not have a direct link to the original record(s).
 You have to create one or many links by adding “approval entity” details to the payload returned within an `approvableAck` inside the `onValidate` method.
 These details include the `entityTable` and `entityKey` as well as an optional `approvalType`.
-This allows you to decide how to identify the original record (e.g. creating a compound key in the case of multi-field keys).
-When the approval entity details are provided, the platform creates one or several records in the `APPROVAL_ENTITY` table and populates it with the details provided, and the `APPROVAL_ID` of the `APPROVAL` record.
-There is also an `APPROVAL_ENTITY_COUNTER`, which is populated by the GENESIS_AUTH_CONSOLIDATOR process by default; this can be handy to easily know how many approvals are pending for a given entity.
+This enables you to decide how to identify the original record (e.g. creating a compound key in the case of multi-field keys).
+When the approval entity details are provided, the platform creates one or several records in the `APPROVAL_ENTITY` table and populates it (them) with the details provided, and the `APPROVAL_ID` of the `APPROVAL` record.
+There is also an `APPROVAL_ENTITY_COUNTER`, which is populated by the GENESIS_AUTH_CONSOLIDATOR process by default; this can be handy to know how many approvals are pending for a given entity.

-There are other useful properties we can set as part of the `approvableAck` definition.
-All of them are optional and the whole list is detailed below:
+There are other useful properties you can set as part of the `approvableAck` definition.
+They are all optional and are detailed below:
 * `entityDetails` is a list of `ApprovalEntityDetails` with their corresponding `entityTable`, `entityId` and `approvalType` properties (see previous paragraph).
-By default this list is empty.
+By default, this list is empty.
-* `approvalMessage` contains the text that will be sent back to the client assuming the event is successfully submitted for approval.
-By default, we return "Your request was successful and has been submitted for approval".
+* `approvalMessage` contains the text that is sent back to the client, assuming the event is successfully submitted for approval.
+By default, this is "Your request was successful and has been submitted for approval".
 * `additionalDetails` can provide context information that is only available from a server-side perspective.
-This information complements the `APPROVAL_MESSAGE` content provided by the frontend.
+This information complements the `APPROVAL_MESSAGE` content provided by the front end.
 * `approvalType` functions the same way as it does within `entityDetails`.
 However, `entityDetails` requires an `entityId` value, which means there is an assumption that we are attempting to amend or delete an existing database record.
 If this is a new record insertion, you can set the `approvalType` at this level to provide additional information about what this pending approval is meant to do.
 Valid values are `NEW`, `UPDATE`, `REMOVE` and `UNKNOWN` (which is also the default value).

-`approvableAck` can be used in both custom EventHandler definitions and GPAL event handlers.
-Here is an example of `approvableAck` in action example for a custom event handler `onValidate` block below.
+`approvableAck` can be used in both custom EventHandler definitions and GPAL Event Handlers.
+Here is an example of `approvableAck` in action for a custom event handler `onValidate` block below.

 ```kotlin
     override suspend fun onValidate(message: Event<Company>): EventReply {